Antidepressant medication

 Initial consultation and prescription

 Antidepressant medication may be prescribed by a doctor (a GP or a psychiatrist).
-A doctor can discuss options with you, and prescribe you a dosage that they think matches your situation.
+A doctor can discuss options with you, and prescribe you a type of medication and dosage that they think would be appropriate for you.

 • How severe your symptoms are and how they impact you